Search for Charged Excited States of Dark Matter with KamLAND-Zen: Analysis

 The DM rate is evaluated with the maximum likelihood method to the binned energy spectrum in concentric hemispherical-shell volumes, made by dividing the fiducial volume into 20 equal-volume bins for each of the upper and lower hemispheres, as illustrated in Fig.~\ref{vertex}.
 The energy range of this figure is above the Q-value of 3 MeV for $^{110m}$Ag.

 The energy region is divided into two categories because of the distribution of background: $\Delta m \leq 12$ MeV and $\Delta m > 12$ MeV.
-The region above 5.5 MeV has a low background due to low radiation from {\it e.g.} $^{238}$U and $^{232}$Th.
+The region less than 5.5 MeV, the influence of IB-derived BG ({\it e.g.} $^{238}$U and $^{232}$Th) is significant, resulting in a complex BG distribution.
+On the other hand, the major BGs in the region above 5.5 MeV are uniformly distributed in the Xe-LS and outer-LS, respectively.
+Therefore, the different number of volume-binning is employed.
 We choose the following two situations for our fit: \begin{description} \item[For $\Delta m$ above 12 MeV]\mbox{}\\ In KamLAND-Zen 800, we fit to the binned spectra between 0.5 and 7.0 MeV in 0.05 MeV bins and divide the fiducial volume into 20 equal-volume bins for each of the upper and lower hemispheres as indicated in the lower panel of Fig.~\ref{vertex}.
 The contributions from dominant backgrounds in the Xe-LS, IB and outer-LS, such as $^{85}$Kr, $^{40}$K, $^{210}$Bi, the $^{228}$Th-$^{208}$Pb sub-chain of the $^{232}$Th series, long-lived spallation products, and $2\nu\beta\beta$ are free parameters in the spectral fit.
 The contributions from the $^{222}$Rn-$^{210}$Pb sub-chain of the $^{238}$U series and short-lived spallation products are constrained by their independent measurements~\cite{spallation}. \\ As for KamLAND-Zen 400 analysis, there are two points different from KamLAND-Zen 800: The first point is the addition of $^{110m}$Ag in the fitting as a free parameter, as already mentioned.
 The other is that the lower edge of the fitting range is set to 0.8 MeV.

 \item[For $\Delta m$ less than 12 MeV]\mbox{}\\ We fit to the binned spectra between 5.5 and 20.0 MeV in 0.5 MeV bins, and divide the fiducial volume into two equal-volume bins for each of the upper and lower hemispheres in KamLAND-Zen 800.
 The contributions from short-lived spallation events such as $^{12}$B, $^{8}$Li, $^{8}$B and $^{11}$Be, solar neutrino elastic scattering and external $\gamma$-rays are constrained by their independent measurements.\\ In contrast, KamLAND-Zen 400 is not divided into upper and lower bins.